parsegraph/tmuxify/README.md

 If you have multiple tmuxify configurations for a single project, you can specify that as the first argument, like `tmuxify tmuxify-dev.sh start`.

-The panes are simply executable files in the SITE_PANES directory.
+The pane scripts are simply executable files in the SITE_PANES directory.
 Each one is used for a single pane.
+The SITE_PANES scripts will be run from the SITE_PATH directory.
 The pane will have the tmuxify configuration environment variables in its environment, so SITE_PATH and SITE_PORT can be used.
-The SITE_PANES scripts will be run from the SITE_PATH directory.

 ## Main tmuxify commands